neurorishika/intermittent-odors/slurm/README.md

 # Simulation Instructions

-Requirements:
-Python 3.8.5 (preferably Anaconda distribution) TensorFlow 2.0 or above
-Access to atleast 10 compute nodes on a SLURM Server.

 To run the simulations on the at different intermittencies follow the following steps:

 1. Set the intermittency ie. switch probability on Line 57 of `single_odor_trial.py`.